shanksCx/p3rf3ctr00t2025/SecureBank.md

 ![5](<images/Pasted image 20251208183619.png>)

-A 403 error❌ -- meaning the login doesn't automatically attach a token to the users request when he's redirected to the dashboard.
+A 403 error -- meaning the login doesn't automatically attach a token to the users request when he's redirected to the dashboard.

 So i retrace my steps back to the login page and capture the token on burpsuite.